Westminster Social Policy Forum

 • investment in town centres and stimulating economic growth

-Delegates will consider priorities for new Town Boards in bringing together community leaders, employers, and local authorities with the aim of developing a shared vision for towns and overseeing funding.
+Delegates considered priorities for new Town Boards in bringing together community leaders, employers, and local authorities with the aim of developing a shared vision for towns and overseeing funding.

-They will look at priorities and best practice for engagement with local culture and communities, and achieving the aim of ensuring that local people are at the heart of decisions, as well as next steps for making high streets more attractive and accessible.
+They looked at priorities and best practice for engagement with local culture and communities, and achieving the aim of ensuring that local people are at the heart of decisions, as well as next steps for making high streets more attractive and accessible.

-Tackling crime and anti-social behaviour in towns is a further key focus for the conference, with the Government’s aim to significantly reduce neighbourhood crime by 2030.
-Delegates will assess proposals in the Anti-Social Behaviour Action Plan, and strategies for improving security, including hotspot policing.
+Tackling crime and anti-social behaviour in towns was a further key focus for the conference, with the Government’s aim to significantly reduce neighbourhood crime by 2030.
+Delegates assessed proposals in the Anti-Social Behaviour Action Plan, and strategies for improving security, including hotspot policing.

-The agenda examines policy and implementation around the creation of ‘new towns’, with ambitions for regeneration through delivery of thousands of new homes and potential local authority powers to increase the supply of social housing.
-Attendees will also look at next steps for transport connectivity, with discussion on the Government’s infrastructure targets, and addressing inconsistent implementation of devolution powers and funding.
+The agenda examined policy and implementation around the creation of ‘new towns’, with ambitions for regeneration through delivery of thousands of new homes and potential local authority powers to increase the supply of social housing.
+Attendees also looked at next steps for transport connectivity, with discussion on the Government’s infrastructure targets, and addressing inconsistent implementation of devolution powers and funding.

-Further sessions will explore the impact of high business rates, proposals for reform and changing consumer behaviours on high streets and economic growth.
+Further sessions explored the impact of high business rates, proposals for reform and changing consumer behaviours on high streets and economic growth.

-We are pleased to be able to include keynote sessions with: Jacob Young, Parliamentary Under Secretary of State, DLUHC; Rick Lawrence, Partnerships Director, LCR Property; and Robert Lloyd Sweet, Senior Policy Advisor, Historic England.
+We are pleased to have been able to include keynote sessions with: Jacob Young MP, Parliamentary Under Secretary of State, DLUHC; Rick Lawrence, Partnerships Director, LCR Property; Robert Lloyd Sweet, Senior Policy Advisor, Historic England; Professor Malcolm Tait, Professor of Planning, University of Sheffield; and Margaret Dale, Board Member, High Streets Task Force.

 • Long-Term Plan for Towns: